algofrench/cardan_decrypt/README.md

 ### Overview
 **Cardan Decrypt** is a Python-based decryption tool for texts encrypted with the **Cardan Grille cipher**.
 The project generates or loads **square Cardan grids** of different sizes for decryption and supports **non-square manual grids** provided in `input_grid.txt`.
 Additional features include **Caesar cipher rotations**, **segmentation validation** with a word dictionary, and **grid and text transformations** to improve decryption accuracy.

+The tool uses **multithreading** to handle grid generation and decryption attempts concurrently, improving performance and making efficient use of system resources. **Grids are generated on the fly** as they are processed, rather than being stored in memory, allowing for large-scale decryption tasks without high memory demands.

 ---

 ## Parameters and Configurations in `cardan.py`

 ### Grid and Rotation Configurations
 - **`grid_size`**: Sets the size of the generated square Cardan grids.
-Values can range from 2 to 5, but larger sizes require significant memory.
-If a custom grid is provided in `input_grid.txt`, it will be used instead, regardless of shape.
+The custom grid provided by `input_grid.txt` does not have to be square and is processed first.
+The grids are generated on the fly as they are processed (not stored all in memory at once).

 - **`possible_angles`**: Defines rotation sequences for grids during decryption attempts.
 Each sequence in `possible_angles` is a list of four integers, each representing the angle (in degrees) by which the grid is rotated for each pass over the text.
 Here are some sample configurations:
   - `[0, 0, 0, 0]`: No rotation, grid is used as-is.